fdenivac/synology-photos-explorer/README.md

 - Default login to Photo API is done via a .env file in the root directory.

-  Prepare a ".env" file with the login parameters :
+  Prepare a ".env" file with the login parameters (avoid login dialog on start app) :

         SYNO_ADDR=...
         SYNO_PORT=...